 Are you planning to host a career day or planning for a career week for your school?
 It is a great experience to have students think beyond the four walls of their classroom, and it brings the real world into the classroom and helps students begin to think about their futures.

 Out of all of the events I have planned, career day was one of my favourites.

-I have outlined the general steps for teachers who want to host a career day below, as well as the process my school followed.
+I have outlined the general steps for teachers who want to host a career day below and the process my school followed.

 - Create a career day planning committee.

 - Think about the purpose of this event, e.g. community building, career awareness, curriculum-real-life connections.

 - Decide which grades will take part.
-I teach at a Kindergarten to Grade 8 school so we decided that Grade 4 through 8 would participate.
+I teach at a Kindergarten to Grade 8, so we decided that Grades 4 through 8 would participate.

 - Where will the event be held?
 What day will the event occur?
-If you have a space to host the event on one day then you may consider hosting the event all on one day.
-We decided to host it over several days so we did not have to cancel gym classes.
+If you have a space to host the event on one day, then you may consider hosting the event all on one day.
+We decided to host it over several days to not have to cancel gym classes.

-- Put a digital or paper survey out to the school and staff community asking for volunteer presenters.
+- Send a digital or paper survey to the school and staff community asking for volunteer presenters.
 Set a deadline for submissions.
-We put parameters around the types of careers we wanted to present – the careers needed to align with our grade level Social Studies, Health or Science curriculum.
-We wanted students to see a direct link between what they were learning in the classroom and real life.
+We put parameters around the types of careers we wanted to present – the careers needed to align with our grade-level Social Studies, Health, or Science curriculum.
+We wanted students to see a direct link between what they learn in the classroom and real life.

 - Gather the committee together to review the career day presenter submissions.
 Sort the presenters into categories.
 Divide up who will contact each presenter.
 We divided it up by grade level.
-Each teacher volunteered to contact 5 presenters via email.
+Each teacher volunteered to contact five presenters via email.